 I've been asked by readers of the Dave Gurney thrillers where the character came from — is he based on someone I know, or is he a complete fiction?

-The actor I was speaking with was enthralled by that combination of Gurney’s cool, competent demeanor and his essential restlessness ... the confident mind hiding the insecure heart.
-He told me that Dave Gurney presented one of the most exciting and challenging roles he could imagine.
+An actor who had read the Gurney novels told me he was enthralled by the combination of his cool, competent demeanor and his essential restlessness ... the confident mind hiding the insecure heart.
+He told me that if a movie were ever made of these stories Dave Gurney would present one of the most exciting and challenging roles he could imagine.